 Evidence from the KIP survey indicates this approach does work.
 Since gambling questions were placed on the KIP survey in 2006, the prevalence rates have dropped by one-third to one-half across all grades, and that corresponds with awareness efforts presented during Responsible Gaming Education Week and continuing programs from the Kentucky Council on Problem Gambling (KYCPG) and the Kentucky Lottery Corporation.
-The second Responsible Gaming Education Week in Kentucky in 2003 focused on teen gambling, and awareness posters and other materials have been distributed in most years since for display at Family Resource and Youth Service Centers, public libraries, and through the Kentucky High School Athletic Association.
+The second Responsible

+Gaming Education Week in Kentucky in 2003 focused on teen gambling, and awareness posters and other materials were distributed through 2016 for display at Family Resource and Youth Service Centers, public libraries, and through the Kentucky High School Athletic Association.
+The 2021 KYCPG Educational and Awareness Conference was dedicated to expanded understanding of video gaming addiction and its links to problem and addicted gambling.

 In 2004, the Kentucky Council on Problem Gambling partnered with the Kentucky Lottery Corporation to distribute Beat Addiction, a middle and high school addiction awareness curriculum that included a problem gambling segment.
 The curriculum was updated in 2008 and now is called Choices -- There Always Is a Right One!
-More than 200 curricula have been distributed across the state to schools, youth counselors and support staff.
+More than 300 curricula have been distributed across the state to schools, youth counselors and support staff.